Interviews

 ”You have to take into account not only where people are now, but where they came from.”

-Augustus A. White III was born in Memphis, Tennessee in 1936.
-He attended segregated schools in Memphis, and graduated from the private Mount Herman School in Northfield Massachusetts in 1953.
-He completed his premedical studies at Brown University in Providence, Rhode Island.
+Augustus A. White III was born in Memphis, TN, in 1936.
+He attended segregated schools in Memphis, and graduated from the private Mount Herman School in Northfield, MA, in 1953.
+He completed his premedical studies at Brown University in Providence, RI.

-Dr. White was the first African American medical student at Stanford University, surgical resident at Yale University, professor of medicine at Yale, and department head at a Harvard-affiliated hospital (Beth Israel Deaconess Medical Center).
-From 1966 to 1968, he served as Captain in the United States Army Medical Corps, serving as a combat surgeon at the 85th Evacuation Hospital in Qui Nhon, Vietnam from 1966 to 1967.
-Since retiring from surgery in 2001, White has researched and written about issues of diversity and cultural sensitivity in medicine.
+Dr. White was the first African- American medical student at Stanford University, surgical resident at Yale University, professor of medicine at Yale, and department head at a Harvard-affiliated hospital (Beth Israel Deaconess Medical Center).
+From 1966 to 1968, he served as Captain in the United States Army Medical Corps and as a combat surgeon at the 85th Evacuation Hospital in Qui Nhon, Vietnam, from 1966 to 1967.
+Since retiring from surgery in 2001, Dr. White has researched and written about issues of diversity and cultural sensitivity in medicine.

 Dr. Augustus White is the Ellen and Melvin Gordon Distinguished Professor of Medical Education at Harvard Medical School.